Applied Nanomaterials Research Lab

 Biswas has been recently awarded an NSF LEAPS-MPS grant for performing research on Sequential Infiltration Synthesis.

 We are excited to receive NSF-MRI funding to acquire a Field Emission Scanning Electron Microscope (FESEM)

 Amelia Korveziroska, our undergraduate group member got summer REU opportunity at Harvard University Smithsonian Center in Summer 2022

 We are featured in ISU news for tiny particles with huge potentials

-Current research interest of Biswas group is on fabrication of nanometer scale materials for emerging technologies.
+The current research interest of the Biswas group is on fabrication of nanometer scale materials for emerging technologies.
 We study the fundamental mechanism behind the nanomaterial formation and the nanomaterials properties using high resolution microscopy, optical & infrared spectroscopy, and diffraction.
-Recent years we have explored-
+In recent years we have explored-

 Block copolymer nanostructures as a template for inorganic nanofabrication

 Nanopatterning by Sequential Infiltration Synthesis (SIS) for emerging technologies

 Fourier Transform Infrared Spectroscopy for understanding the growth mechanism